 streetlife.com, the local social network, is a fully funded startup based in Covent Garden, London.

 We’re a small, passionate team.
-Our meetings are informal, our fridge is stocked with diet coke and beer, and we’re out to change the world, one neighbourhood at a time.
+Our meetings are informal, our kitchen is stocked with diet coke and enough Green & Black’s to make your eyes bulge… and we’re out to change the world, one neighbourhood at a time.

 The ideal candidate will have:

 - the ability to build relationships with a wide variety of people